kevineo/learning/git/0003-building_a_new_feature/README.md

 <br><br>

 19) If the review session requires you to do more changes, got to step (5).
-Pass this step if the review goes successful and branch is merged.
+Pass this step if the review goes successful and the branch is merged.

 <br><br>

 20) Check out your master branch and perform a new pull.
 Congrats!
-Your codes has been merge successfully.
-Restart at (1) for any new development.
+Your codes have merged successfully.
+Restart from Step (1) for any new development.
 ```
 $ git checkout master
 $ git pull
 ```